Adjustment wheel covering the back half of the head.

 * Measure your child's head circumference in centimetres (around the middle of the forehead and just above the ears).

-* Then choose the size that covers this measurement.
+* Choose the size that covers this measurement.

 Example: your child has a head circumference of 49cm, so they should try a helmet in size 48-52cm.